Statement of Best Practice

 Continuous Improvement

 We are committed to continuous improvement, in order to remain effective and competitive.
-This is demonstrated by our regular training, described above, and by our heavy involvement in Institute of Fundraising and AFC activities nationally and regionally.
+This is demonstrated by our regular training, described above, and by our heavy involvement in Institute of Fundraising.

 We also expose our work to peer review (internally) and seek feedback from clients on what has not worked so well, as well as what has been effective.